syl20bnr/spacemacs-elpa-mirror/gnu/el-search-readme.txt

     Resume the last search from the position of the last visited match, or (with prefix arg) prompt for an old search to resume.

+  C-H (el-search-this-sexp)
+    Grab the symbol or sexp under point and initiate an el-search for other occurrences.

 These bindings may not work in a console (if you have a good idea for nice alternative bindings please mail me).